 There is a drastic difference in the experience you will get when booking a resort vs guesthouse, which is also reflected in the cost of Maldives holiday.
 To compare, Maldives price per night of a guesthouse ranges from $65 to $150 while a beach villa in a Maldives resort cost double or triple the price depending on the resort.
 Water villa stays, which are only available in resorts, are even more expensive than beach villas.
 A Maldives trip cost per night is around $300 per night for a beach villa while the cheapest Maldives water villa price starts from $500 for 2 adults.

-Choosing the Right Meal Plan
+Choosing the Right Meal Plan for your Maldives vacation

 A vacation cannot be complete without food.
 After all, it is more than just filling your stomach or satisfying your cravings.
 Experiencing dishes and cuisines are also ways that you can truly get to know the culture and lifestyle of a destination.
 The same applies to the Maldives.
 From the local seafood cuisines to the charming settings, meal plans is a important factor when deciding your trip to Maldives costs.